kalash-s/face-mask-detection/README.md

 ## Model Training

-The model was trained using a custom dataset consisting of:
+The model was trained using a dataset consisting of:

 - **2,165 images** of people wearing masks
 - **1,930 images** of people without masks